Skip to main content

 • Unique to you: You can simply season your chicken breasts, but you can also enhance them greatly with some spice blends!
 I’ve got some options further down below in this post, so be sure to check that out for inspiration!

-Two seasoned salmon fillets on a wooden cutting board, perfect for making delicious air fryer salmon.
+Two seasoned salmon fillets on a wooden cutting board, coated with brown spice rub.

 Whenever I’m buying salmon, I always go for wild-caught Pacific salmon.
 There are five types of wild Pacific salmon in North America: